llopv/gsoc-2017/_posts/2017-08-29-project-overview.md

 ## How to use it

-Running our modified version of Wave does not require any additional configuration, just use Gradle commands as usual.
+Building our modified version of Wave does not require any additional configuration, just download the code from our [git branch][code] and use Gradle commands as usual, as it is stated in the Wave's [README][readme] file.
 To compile the code and run the server use:

 ```sh
 $ ./gradlew run
 ```

-And open the url http://localhost:9898/ with any browser.
+Then, open the url http://localhost:9898/ with any browser.
 Once registered and logged in, use the "New Encrypted Wave" button to create a new encrypted wave.

 ![Encrypted Wave button]({{ site.github.url }}/assets/img/over-1.png)